steven-the-qa/xmas-card-2024/README.md

    - Personalize the signature with your name(s)

 4. **Deploy and Share**
-   - Host on GitHub Pages, Netlify, or your preferred platform
+   - Host on GitHub Pages as a static site
    - Share the link with your loved ones!

-## 🛠️ Development

-If you want to modify the design: